 New York cannabis cultivation is about to get off the ground in the State of New York, and there’s a lot to know and learn about how to be a part of it and start your own business in the adult market.
-Draft Regulations have been published as of November 21st, 2022.
-The latest information we have about when you can actually apply for a cannabis cultivation license in New York is that it won’t happen until next summer (2023).
-In the meantime, you can start gathering some of the documents they will want to see about your business entity, contracts, financing, and more.
-(See page 41 of the Draft Regulations, or read our Cannabis Microbusiness License page.
+Final Regulations have been published as of September 12th, 2023.
+The first application window for general licensing opened October 4th, 2023 and closed December 18th, 2023.
+A sample of what the application looks like is here.

 Cut to the Chase to See Our Licensing Support and Template Options

 Many underground and home growers are interested in going legal and getting licensed in the recreational adult market.
 The hope is that New York microbusiness licenses will make it possible for low-budget legal operations to get off the ground.
 This is rarely the case, unfortunately.
 The cost of compliance and security, along with the build-out of a facility big enough (even just 2500 square feet) to produce a profitable amount of marijuana, still runs over $1 million.
 New York marijuana regulators want to create a fair and open system, but they can’t reduce the regulations to the point of making small commercial grows (<1000 square feet) viable.
 Lowering the bar any more than the micro business rules do would not ensure safe consistent marijuana for retail consumers.

 An adult-use cultivator license, at a minimum, will still require a legal commercial facility in a properly zoned neighborhood, which will require a specific build-out that maintains clean-room standards and strict environmental controls.
 Recreational cannabis, even though it’s not a medicine, must also live up to the same standards as a food safety business, for example, which has analogous sanitation and product consistency requirements.